Customer Acquisition Funnel: The Complete Guide

 Another cornerstone of a good inbound marketing funnel is search engine optimization.
 Optimizing your business page to appear on the first page of search engine results – especially Google – can boost sales by bringing more people to your site.

 In the awareness stage of the marketing funnel, consumers are often looking for information or solutions to a problem.
 You can show them that your brand offers solutions by posting helpful content like how-tos, infographics, blog posts, customer testimonials, “before and after” articles, and video tutorials.
-Make sure all of this content is optimized to drive the right searchers to your answers.
+Ensure all of this content is optimized to drive the right searchers to your answers.

 Remember that you don't expect every visitor to click on your ad and make a purchase at this point in the funnel.
 This step is designed to raise awareness gradually and build trust.